ml995/Continuous_Submodular_Maximization/README.md

 Update:

-This repository is now **deprecated**.
+This repository is now **DEPRECATED**.
 All functions can be found in the new well-documented repository [lchen91/Submodular_Utilities](https://github.com/lchen91/Submodular_Utilities).

 =======
 This repository contains implementation of continuous submodular maximization algorithms published in the following papers: